Saif al-Islam Gaddafi: Fall of Tripoli and escape to Bani Walid

-On 21 August 2011, the National Transitional Council claimed that Saif al-Islam was arrested by the National Liberation Army, pursuant to an arrest warrant issued by the International Criminal Court.
-However, on the early morning of 23 August, Saif al-Islam was sighted by Western journalists apparently moving around under his own free will outside the Rixos Hotel.
+On 21 August 2011, the National Transitional Council claimed that Gaddafi had been arrested by the National Liberation Army, pursuant to an arrest warrant issued by the International Criminal Court.
+However, on the early morning of 23 August, Gaddafi was sighted by Western journalists apparently moving around under his own free will outside the Rixos Hotel.
 He was later interviewed by Matthew Chance of CNN, where he claimed his father was also still in Tripoli and report of his arrest was a "trick" by rebels.

-After the fall of Tripoli, Saif al-Islam called into Arrai TV and claimed that he was still in a suburb of Tripoli on 31 August.
+After the fall of Tripoli, Gaddafi called into Arrai TV and claimed that he was still in a suburb of Tripoli on 31 August.
 He later went to Bani Walid, but reportedly left on 3 September after attending the funeral of his brother Khamis.
-On 5 September, another brother, Saadi, said in an interview with CNN that an "aggressive" speech by Saif al-Islam had led to the breakdown of the negotiations between NTC forces and Gaddafi loyalists in Bani Walid.
-Shortly after Saadi fled to Niger on 11 September, another brother, Mutassim, was said to have crossed paths with Saif for the last time.
-Their last encounter was acrimonious as Mutassim allegedly blamed Saif's yesteryear reforms for causing their family's downfall.
-On 20 September, Arrai TV broadcast footage of Saif rallying his father's supporters, promising them weapons, and appealing to them to retake Tripoli.
-Contrary to previous reports, Saif al-Islam apparently stayed in Bani Walid until the town was captured by NTC forces in early October.
+On 5 September, another brother, Saadi, said in an interview with CNN that an "aggressive" speech by Gaddafi had led to the breakdown of the negotiations between NTC forces and Gaddafi loyalists in Bani Walid.
+Shortly after Saadi fled to Niger on 11 September, another brother, Mutassim, was said to have crossed paths with Gaddafi for the last time.
+Their last encounter was acrimonious as Mutassim allegedly blamed Gaddafi's yesteryear reforms for causing their family's downfall.
+On 20 September, Arrai TV broadcast footage of Gaddafi rallying his father's supporters, promising them weapons, and appealing to them to retake Tripoli.
+Contrary to previous reports, Gaddafi apparently stayed in Bani Walid until the town was captured by NTC forces in early October.